davidsneighbour/kollitsch.dev/content/blog/2021/music-to-program-to-1/index.md

 ---
-title: "Music to Program to (Part I)"
+title: "Music to program to (Part I)"
-linkTitle: "Music to Program to (I)"
+linkTitle: "Music to program to I"

 # dates
 date: 2021-10-26T22:08:33+07:00